simularium/simulariumio/README.md

 **Development Head:** `pip install git+ssh://git@github.com/allen-cell-animated/simulariumio.git`

-**Please note** that to run the Jupyter notebook examples you should also install Jupyter, either with `pip install jupyter`, or by installing SimulariumIO with tutorial dependencies: `pip install simulariumio[tutorial]`
+**Please note** that to run the Jupyter notebook examples you should also install Jupyter, either with `pip install jupyter`, or by installing SimulariumIO with the tutorial requirements: `pip install simulariumio[tutorial]`

 <br/>